maxlcummins/pipelord_old/README.md

 If you have any difficulty with these workflows please click the issues tab on this repo and file an issue report with as much detail as you think might be necessary for us to help troubleshoot things.
 If you think you know a fix for the issue then please include this.
 Please make sure that nobody has filed an issue regarding the same issue that you have encountered prior to posting a new one.

 ## Will it -j?
 If you know, you know.
-Currentlt, builds of Snakemake pipelines that are '-j'able include:
+Currently, builds of Snakemake pipelines that are '-j'able include:
 | Name  | -j status |
 | ------------- | ------------- |
 |  abricatelord  ||